 “Lithuanian Paganism differs from American Neo-Paganism.
 Superficially, it dearly adheres to its ages-old traditions, which are not set in stone.
 Lithuanian Pagans adapt their traditions to their circumstances.
 They learn songs, practices, and the elements of ritual.
 Then they select the materials to create the appropriate ritual they need for the particular holiday each year.
 Everybody celebrates the same ritual, but everybody does it differently.
 What one group does this year, another group may have done a decade ago--- or a millennium ago." various sources

 Quoting from the Mind-N-Magick Paganpedia, ”Lithuanian religion does not have a founder or any single source, and it predates recorded history.
 It is one of the oldest religions in the world, it evolved from the natural and native beliefs of it’s indigenous people.
 The focal point of each Baltic Temple was an aukuras, the “fire altar”.
-The ritual is often held to commemorate special occasions, and is an essential component of many holidays.
+See the picture at the top of the article The ritual is often held to commemorate special occasions, and is an essential component of many holidays.
 The aukuras is erected at a sacred site, usually outdoors.
 See picture at the top of the page.A group of people leads the congregants in singing dainas –ancient spiritual hymns-as the fire is lit and the ritual progresses.”
 From the Book ‘Ancient Wisdom, “Baltic people are found in Lithuania and Latvia and share a common ancestry with Celts, Germans and Scandinavians.
 Balts are descended from people from the Caucasus Mountains near the Black Sea.”
 They brought their ancient traditions with them as they migrated north.
 As time went on Swedish Vikings attempted to settle the eastern Baltic Sea but settlements were “…short lived, destroyed by the Baltic tribes.”These goddess believers were no sissies, driving away the Vikings when no one else could.
 On the other side of their land they were kept gold grubbing, sacred site smashing Christians at bay.
 These were tough people and many Lithuanians are proud of their pagan past.

 An important concept in Baltic tradition is darna.
 The concept is similar to the Hindu dharma-moral order and principle.
 The aim of existence is to seek darna within our lives, within our home and within the community.”